 You can click this link Bozeman Community Plan 2009 to compare the older version that includes the future land use map from 2009.

 The City of Bozeman is updating its Community Plan, which will guide future growth and development within the City over the next ten to twenty years.
-The Community Plan update engages the public in defining a shared vision for the future of Bozeman.
-The Community Plan is guided by you and the strategic plan, which the City Commission adopted last April.
+The Community Plan update has engaged the public in defining seven themes for the future of Bozeman.
+The Community Plan is guided by you, special topic plans for individual municipal services, and the strategic plan, which the City Commission adopted in April 2018.

-The purpose of the Community Plan is to integrate the concerns and expressions of the community into a document that guides the City on how to grow and develop.
-A high rate of land development, changing economic conditions and employment, and maturing nearby communities, make it necessary to update plans for the future growth of the community.
+The purpose of the Community Plan is to integrate the concerns and desires of the community into a document that guides the City on how to grow and develop.
+A high rate of land development, changing economic conditions and employment, and maturing nearby communities make it necessary to update plans for the future growth of the community.